cameron-mccawley/CTF-Writeups/OSU_league2020/rayhanns_return/rayhanns_return.md

 /usr/bin/passwd
 ```

 Sweet!
-We have vim as a SETUID, that means we can just read the flag doing `vim .flag` and be able to read its contents:
+We have vim as a SETUID, that means we can just read the flag with root privileges by doing `$ vim .flag`:

+And we get the flag!

 `osu{rAyh44n_is_b4d_@_0ps3c}`